DhannveenUppal7/DhannveenUppal7/README.md

 - I have won the first prize in a state level competition for app development in which 17 schools participated.

-- I have been recognized as one of the youngest achievers in technology field by iNeuron(Banglore based tech compnay in India) https://youtu.be/EHzN_c86CDg
+- I have been recognized as one of the youngest achievers in technology field by iNeuron(Bangalore based tech compnay in India) https://youtu.be/EHzN_c86CDg

 ## 🔗 Links